riolubruh/YABDP4Nitro/README.md

 ## Recommended additional plugins for more Nitro features

 [FreeStickers by An00nymushun](https://github.com/riolubruh/DiscordFreeStickers) - Unlocked Sticker sending through converting to and uploading as a GIF.
-(Fixed fork is linked until the [original repository](https://github.com/An00nymushun/DiscordFreeStickers) is fixed)
+(Fixed fork is linked since the [original repository](https://github.com/An00nymushun/DiscordFreeStickers) is abandoned)

 [SplitLargeMessages by DevilBro](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SplitLargeMessages) - Send longer messages!